Check In on Staff Morale to Cultivate a Strong Team

 Not only does the survey help the Center recognize where it can improve workplace culture, but it has birthed ideas like ‘Me Mondays’ when staff can unplug from email, meetings, and chats and focus on work projects uninterrupted, or take some extra time that day for mental wellness.
 It also points out when there needs to be a pause because staff are feeling burnout – in those instances so far, the Center has provided an extra day off, fun outing, or staff lunch.

-The morale survey has evolved to include space for staff to share what they’re grateful for each week and appreciation for a teammate(s).
+The morale survey has evolved over the last two years to include space for staff to share what they’re grateful for each week and appreciation for a teammate(s).
 Careyette explains, “Adding these questions has helped us lift up the positive – no matter how small – and be intentional about showing appreciation for our coworkers.
 It gives us a way to pause and remember what an awesome team we have and how much we value what we all do.”

 The morale survey is now followed by a ‘Motivational Monday’ message that shares the staff’s gratitudes and appreciations.